 If you’re in Tokyo in November-December and don’t go see the holiday lights in Roppongi, you will regret it

-Holiday light displays in November-December • Roppongi Hills & Tokyo Midtown shopping malls • Mori Art Museum and the Tokyo National Art Center put on provocative exhibitions year-round • Roppongi Art Night all-night art event
+Holiday illuminations (Nov-Dec) • Cherry blossom tunnel in Ark Hills (Mar-Apr) • Mori Art Museum and the Tokyo National Art Center put on provocative exhibitions year-round • Roppongi Art Night all-night art event

 Sumo wrestlers & the Edo-Tokyo Museum – two must-see Tokyo experiences!

 You can get tickets to a sumo tournament in Ryogoku every January, May & September • The Edo-Tokyo Museum is all about everyday life in samurai times vs. how it changed after Japan opened to the West • Incredible detailed models of cities and towns • Full-scale rooms showing how people lived